 We have been blessed with a great group of women .
-We got to know each other well and always look forward to the next meeting.
-We have been through happiness and sadness together helping and supporting each other, and got to meet new ladies along the way.
+We have gotten to know each other well and always look forward to the next meeting.
+We have been through happiness and sadness together helping and supporting each other, and have meet new ladies along the way.

 The Moonflower Book Club usually meets once a month on a Tuesday night.
 We are a group of women interested in reading and connecting with each other in a relaxed atmosphere.